ACINQ/eclair/docs/release-notes/eclair-vnext.md

 ### API changes

 - `bumpforceclose` can be used to make a force-close confirm faster, by spending the anchor output (#2743)
+- `open` now takes an optional parameter `--fundingFeeBudgetSatoshis` to define the maximum acceptable value for the mining fee of the funding transaction.
+This mining fee can sometimes be unexpectedly high depending on available UTXOs in the wallet.
+Default value is 0.1% of the funding amount (#2808)
+- `rbfopen` now takes a mandatory parameter `--fundingFeeBudgetSatoshis`, with the same semantics as for `open` (#2808)

 ### Miscellaneous improvements and bug fixes